Tour ID: 10063980

 Day 7 (B,L,D)

-This morning we head south again, through Cattle Country and back into South Australia to Innamincka, made famous by Victorian explorers Burke and Wills and their ill-fated exploration across central Australia.
+Leaving Birdsville this morning, we stop for photos at the famous Birdsville Racecourse and the Diamantina River.
+Today we’re heading south again, through Cattle Country and back into South Australia to Innamincka, made famous by Victorian explorers Burke and Wills and their ill-fated exploration across central Australia.

 En-route we enjoy the view at Deon's Lookout and visit The Dreamtime Serpent – a work of art representing a series of pathways travelled through Country to connect the river systems in the Channel Country of the Diamantina Shire.
 The Serpent has been created using gravel and gibbers found throughout the shire.

-Overnight accommodation- motel room with en-suite, Innamincka Pub Hotel
+Overnight accommodation- motel room with en-suite, Innamincka Pub Hotel, a short walk from the Cooper Creek.

 Day 8 (B,L,D)